-During the implementation, there were five simple guiding principles Kerry-Ann followed to help implement an effective MRM system:
+There are five simple guiding principles Kerry-Ann has followed to help implement an effective MRM system:

 Once you know your objectives, or reason for change, the first step is to find out what processes are in place.
 “Consult your marketing teams about their pain points and ask them what information they really want to have at their fingertips,” Kerry-Ann says.

 “Once you map all your processes, you can finally see what’s going on,” she adds.
 “Large organisations can end up with quite a siloed mentality and planning process.”